NDelan/Social-Justice-Climate-Change/README.md

 # Social-Justice: Climate-Change
-An interactive enviromental art project that incorporates data on climate change in its scenes.
+An interactive enviromental art project that incorporates datasets on climate change in its scenes.

 # Modules and Concepts Applied
 1. Object Oriented Design Methods